-Enriching uranium increases the proportion of uranium atoms that can be "split" by fission to sustain a nuclear reaction and release energy that can be used to produce electricity.
-Not all uranium atoms are the same.
-When uranium is mined, it consists of about 99.3% uranium-238 or U238, 0.7% uranium-235 or U235, and < 0.01% uranium-234 or U234.
-These are the different isotopes of uranium, which means that while they all contain 92 protons in the atom's center or nucleus.
-(The number of protons in the nucleus is what makes it uranium), the U238 atoms contain 146 neutrons, the U235 atoms contain 143 neutrons, and the U234 atoms contain only 142 neutrons.
-(The total number of protons plus neutrons gives the atomic mass of each isotope — that is, 238, 235, or 234, respectively.
+When uranium is mined, it consists of approximately 99.3% uranium-238 (U238), 0.7% uranium-235 (U235), and < 0.01% uranium-234 (U234).
+These are the different uranium isotopes.
+Isotopes of uranium contain 92 protons in the atom's center or nucleus.
+(The number of protons in the nucleus is what makes the atoms "uranium.")
+The U238 atoms contain 146 neutrons, the U235 atoms contain 143 neutrons, and the U234 atoms contain only 142 neutrons.
+The total number of protons plus neutrons gives the atomic mass of each isotope — that is 238, 235, or 234, respectively.
 On an atomic level, the size and weight of these isotopes are slightly different.
 This implies that with the right equipment and under the right conditions, the isotopes can be separated.

-Process: In a gaseous diffusion enrichment plant, uranium hexafluoride (UF6) gas is fed into the plant's pipelines where it is pumped through special filters called barriers or porous membranes.
-The holes in the barriers are so small that there is barely enough room for the UF6 gas molecules to pass through as shown in this diagram.
-The isotope enrichment occurs because the lighter UF6 gas molecules (with the U234 and U235 atoms) tend to diffuse faster through the barriers than the heavier UF6 gas molecules containing U238.
-One barrier isn't enough, though.
-It takes many hundreds of barriers, one after the other, before the UF6 gas contains enough U235 to be used in reactors.
-At the end of the process, the enriched UF6 gas is withdrawn from the pipelines and condensed back into a liquid that is poured into containers.
-The UF6 is then allowed to cool and solidify before it is transported to fuel fabrication facilities where it is turned into fuel assemblies for nuclear power plants.
-The diagram to the right illustrates this gaseous diffusion enrichment process.
+Process: In a gaseous diffusion enrichment plant, uranium hexafluoride (UF6) gas was fed into the plant's pipelines where it was pumped through special filters called barriers or porous membranes.
+The holes in the barriers were so small that there was barely enough room for the UF6 gas molecules to pass through as shown in this diagram.
+The isotope enrichment occurred because the lighter UF6 gas molecules (with the U234 and U235 atoms) diffused faster through the barriers than the heavier UF6 gas molecules containing U238.
+One barrier wasn't enough though.
+It took many hundreds of barriers, one after the other, before the UF6 gas contained enough U235 to be used in nuclear fuel.
+At the end of the process, the enriched UF6 gas was withdrawn from the pipelines and condensed back into a liquid that was then poured into containers.
+The UF6 was allowed to cool and solidify before it was transported to fuel fabrication facilities.
+The diagram to the right illustrates the gaseous diffusion enrichment process.

-Plants: The gaseous diffusion plants that operated in the United States were in Paducah, Kentucky; Piketon, Ohio; and Oak Ridge, Tennessee.
-The U.S. government leased the Piketon and Paducah plants were leased to the United States Enrichment Corporation (USEC) in March 4, 1997.
+Legacy Plants: The gaseous diffusion plants that were historically operated in the United States were located in Paducah, Kentucky; Piketon, Ohio; and Oak Ridge, Tennessee.
+The U.S. government leased the Piketon and Paducah plants to the United States Enrichment Corporation (USEC) in March 4, 1997.
 Both plants enriched uranium for commercial use and were regulated by the Nuclear Regulatory Commission (NRC).
 Since then, both plants have been shut down.
-The certificates were transferred back to the U.S. Department of Energy and were regulated by the NRC from March 4, 1997, until their closure.
+The certificates were transferred back to the U.S. Department of Energy (DOE); the agency responsible for the safe decommissioning of the plants.

-Isotopic separation of uranium can be achieved based on photoexcitation principles (exciting the molecules using laser light).
-Such technologies have been named Atomic Vapor Laser Isotope Separation (AVLIS), Molecular Laser Isotope Separation (MLIS), and Separation of Isotopes by Laser Excitation (SILEX).

 In general, the enrichment process entails using three major systems, which are the laser systems, optical systems, and separation module system.
 Tunable lasers can be developed to deliver a highly monochromatic light (light of a single-color).
 The light from these lasers can photo-ionize a specific isotopic species while not affecting other isotopic species.
 The affected species is then chemically changed, which enables the material to be separated.
 The laser separation technology developed by DOE used a uranium metal alloy as its feed material, while the Separation of Isotopes by Laser Excitation (SILEX) method uses UF6 as the feed material.

 No laser separation uranium enrichment plants are currently operating in the United States.
-However, on May 12, 2008, the NRC approved a license amendment submitted by General Electric - Hitachi seeking approval for research and development associated with laser enrichment to be conducted at its Global Nuclear Fuels-Americas, LLC, facility in Wilmington, NC.
+However, on May 12, 2008, the NRC approved a license amendment submitted by General Electric - Hitachi seeking approval for research and development associated with laser enrichment to be conducted at its Global Nuclear Fuels-Americas, LLC facility in Wilmington, NC.
 GE Hitachi constructed a test loop and illustrated the SILEX laser isotope separation process.
-In June 2009, GE-Hitachi submitted a license application to construct a commercial laser enrichment plant in Wilmington, NC.
 On September 25, 2012, NRC staff issued a construction and operating license for the facility.
 The current status of the facility can be found on the New Fuel Cycle Facility Licensing page.